 Submitters are welcome to submit the same book for more than one award in a given year.
 Please check the eligibility requirements on each award page.

 Any questions about awards may be directed to Communications and Awards Manager Rachael Daum at email@example.com.

-The National Translation Award is awarded annually in poetry and in prose to literary translators who have made an outstanding contribution to literature in English by masterfully recreating the artistic force of a book of consummate quality.
-The NTA is the oldest award for a work of literary translation in English, and the only one to include a rigorous examination of the source text alongside the translation.
-Recent winners include such distinguished translators as Richard Wilbur (2008), Norman Shapiro (2009), Alex Zucker (2010), Lisa Rose Bradford (2011), Sinan Antoon (2012), Phillip Boehm (2013), Eugene Ostashevsky and Matvei Yankelevich (2014), Pierre Joris (2015), William Hutchins (2015), Hilary Kaplan (2016), and Elizabeth Harris (2016).
+The National Translation Award (NTA) is awarded annually in poetry and in prose to literary translators who have made an outstanding contribution to literature in English by masterfully recreating the artistic force of a book of consummate quality.
+Established in 1998, the NTA is the only prize for a work of literary translation into English to include an evaluation of the source language text.
+2015 was the first year in which the NTA was awarded separately in poetry and prose.
+Find the full list of winners and judges here.

 Lucien Stryk (1924-2013) was an internationally acclaimed translator of Japanese and Chinese Zen poetry, renowned Zen poet himself, and former professor of English at Northern Illinois University.
 Stryk wrote, edited, and translated over two dozen volumes during his life.
 The $6,000 Lucien Stryk Asian Translation Prize, which was inaugurated in 2009, recognizes the importance of Asian translation for international literature and promotes the translation of Asian works into English.